 Linux build

+This guide details how to build CARLA from source on Linux.
 The build process is long (4 hours or more) and involves several kinds of software.
 It is highly recommended to read through the guide fully before starting.

 If you come across errors or difficulties then have a look at the F.A.Q. page which offers solutions for the most common complications.
 Alternatively, use the CARLA forum to post any queries you may have.